What to Expect from Our Montana Dude Ranch Vacation Packages

 1:00-Lunch is to order at 1:00, unless you are on a full day ride in which you would have filled out a lunch card (what kind of sandwich you want) and filled your complementary lunch bag with goodies that are healthy and not-so-healthy.

 2:30-Our afternoon rides try and leave about 2:30 and return between 4-5 (depending on what you want).
 These rides are designed for those who didn’t want to do a ride in the morning/full day but wanted to take a short ride in the afternoon or someone who checked in on a day other than Sunday (you can ride the day of arrival).

 2-6:30 this is you time.
 Some people go to Big Sky to do an off-ranch activity, some are still on a ride, some sit on their front porch and drink, some read, some fish, some float the river, some hike and some sleep!

 6:30-Appetizers and Happy Hour.
 Monday’s dinner is different we do a Margaritas Meet and Greet!
 A lot of guests check in on Sundays, but some guests choose to wait until Monday to check in.
 Monday nights are designed to be a load of fun.
 We serve Margaritas, music is playing and it is a chance to interact with other guests and our crew.
-It is followed by a BBQ on the patio filled with a BBQ item such as Ribs, Brisket or a Boston Butt served with Waffle or French Fries, and chef’s choice veggie.
+It is followed by BBQ on the patio filled with a BBQ item such as Ribs, Brisket or a Boston Butt, Trout, accompanied with Waffle or French Fries, and chef’s choice veggie.
 This dinner is served buffet style outside and you can choose to eat inside or outside.
 Monday night is accompanied by a fire and your choice of evening activities around the ranch.